-You need people who are multi-skilled, open to handle all the aspects of landscaping, and willing to work in a collaborative culture.
-Most landscapers are temporary workers and it gets difficult for companies to hire and retain them for long.
+You need people who are multi-skilled, open to handling all the aspects of landscaping, and willing to work in a collaborative culture.
+Most landscapers are temporary workers and it gets difficult for companies to hire and retain them for a long.

-Connecting with universities that offer landscaping courses are also a great idea to attract talent who understand landscaping at the ground level meanwhile also willing to gain some experience in the industry.
+Connecting with universities that offer landscaping courses is also a great idea to attract talent who understand landscaping at the ground level meanwhile also willing to gain some experience in the industry.

 5. Employee retention

-While hiring the right candidate is largely dependent on on-the-spot judgements, employee retention is the outcome of long-term work culture and business requirements.
-The two major challenges with the employee retention programs in landscaping businesses are:
+While hiring the right candidate is largely dependent on on-the-spot judgments, employee retention is the outcome of long-term work culture and business requirements.
+The two major challenges with employee retention programs in landscaping businesses are: